wikimedia/mediawiki-extensions-Wikibase/docs/topics/hooks-php.md

   * An associative array mapping Entity types to content model ids.

 #### WikibaseRepoEntityNamespaces {#WikibaseRepoEntityNamespaces}
-Called by [WikibaseRepo::getEntityNamespaceLookup()] to allow additional mappings between Entity types and namespace IDs to be defined.
+Called in the example settings to allow additional mappings between Entity types and namespace IDs to be defined.
+Only used if no custom entity sources are defined.

 Parameters:
 * &$map